ARS-SWRC/swrc_photoscan_ua_hpc/README.md

 ### 13. Testing from the Photoscan Pro GUI

-Here is an example showing the use of Photoscan GUI in Storm (using SWRC-ARS-SWRC Photoscan License), opening a project and run the process "Build Dense Point Cloud" over the network setup.
+Here is a screencast showing the use of Photoscan GUI in Storm (using SWRC-ARS-SWRC Photoscan License) on how to open the project and run the process "Build Dense Point Cloud" using the configured UA-HPC cluster.

 ![](./gifs/photoscan_gui_example.gif) <br>